fkortsagin/Fixed-Windows-10/README.md

 * Run cmd as Admin
 * DISM /Online /Enable-Feature /FeatureName:NetFx3 /All /LimitAccess /Source:d:\sources\sxs

+21. Remove the annoying Activate Windows Watermark:
+* Start menu>Run
+* HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > WindowsNT > CurrentVersion > SoftwareProtectionPlatform > Activation
+* Find the Manual entry Modify set 1 instead of 0
-# 21.Optional in case you need to download torrent files and magnet links use qbittorrent,its bloat and PUP free:
+# 22.Optional in case you need to download torrent files and magnet links use qbittorrent,its bloat and PUP free:
 https://www.qbittorrent.org/

 Thats it we are good to go.Enjoy